mramshaw/NoteM/Logging.md

 - [ ] Add more details as they are discovered
 - [ ] Add more application event details as they are defined
+- [ ] How to set default language for the app?
 - [ ] How to determine user's preferred language without a sign-in?
 - [ ] Can Apple App Store / Google Play Store be relied on for legal requirements?